 - Close unnecessary application while recording or mixing.

 - Remove unnecessary widgets in Dashboard and Notification Centre.

 - Update your Audio Interface driver to the latest version.

 For ‘safe’ and avoid your DAW software freeze, glitch, etc having 8

-It’s better to start work with computer and gear that you already have to start recording a demo.
-And practice to mixing our own song.
+It’s better to start work with computers and gear that you already have to start recording a demo.
+And practice to mixing your own song.
 While saving money to buy

 Anyway!
-Maybe I will update this post next time if I’ve found new “tricks.”
-Until then, if you have a better suggestion, method or if there something I missed please let me know in the
+I will update this post next time if I’ve found new “tricks.”
+But until then, if you have a better suggestion, method or if there is something I’ve missed, please let me know in the